Count the Number of Substrings With Dominant Ones

 Intuition

-Aren't we focusing on the number of 1s to be greater than square of number of 0s ?
+Aren't we focusing on the number of 1s to be greater than the square of a number of 0s?

 At i= 3,